FAQs

 Are cruises covered?

-Yes, overseas cruises are covered if your trip meets the normal activation requirements of the policy.
+Yes, overseas cruises are covered if your trip meets the normal eligibility and activation requirements of the policy.

 On my trip I am going skiing (or snowboarding), does my policy cover me for this?